Zestylogic/FMark/README.md

 |url|Address for website|
 |access|Date of access for websites, in `yyyy-mm-dd` format|

-Pick a style at the beginning, or it will default to Harvard.
+Pick a style with `%%RefStyle`, or it will default to Harvard.
 ```
-%%Style = Harvard
+%%RefStyle = Harvard
 ```

 Then follow `field1= data1, field2= data2, ...` to use references.